Contents

 The small historical museum at this place also exhibits human evolution.

-Visiting Olduvai Gorge best combines with parks like Serengeti or Ngorongoro Crater.
+Visiting Olduvai Gorge is best combined with a visit to parks such as the Serengeti or Ngorongoro Crater.
 Learn more about Olduvai Gorge

 Bagamoyo